 A Million Thanks

 Have you ever seen those signs on the side of the road that say, "Adopt-A-Highway Sponsor," and include an organization or family member's name?
 Becoming an Adopt-A-Highway sponsor is not as hard as it seems.
 As a highway sponsor, you are required to pick up trash along your highway at least twice a year.
 The best times to clean your highway are in the fall and spring.
 To get your members excited about doing this, offer an incentive in combination with this activity.
 For example, arrange for your organization to cover the cost of breakfast for your group to meet at a local restaurant.
-For more information, visit the Wisconsin Department of Transportation Adopt-A-Highway Program website.
+For more information, visit the Adopt-A-Highway Program website.

 Big Brothers Big Sisters